IBMStreams/streamsx.documentation/docs/spl/quick-start/qs-6-console.markdown

 **How to use it:**

-1. Open the log viewer from the far right pane of the Streams Console.
+1. Open the log viewer from the far-right pane of the Streams Console.

    ![open log viewer](/streamsx.documentation/images/qse/log-viewer.png)